Pablo Bernabeu

 Job description

-In addition to my publications, I have shared some short essays, tutorials, presentations, and functions for data analysis in R, such as the following ones.
+In addition to my publications, I have shared some short essays, tutorials, presentations and inquiries, as well as functions for the implementation of experiments, data analysis and other purposes.

 Last, I have developed a few web applications, such as the following ones.